parsaeisa/Notes/DevOps/gitlab/teaching.md

 # Pushing images

+One of the most important usages of pipelines.

 just say it theoritically. don't show anything in code, just tell them that they will learn this in docker chapter.

 ## Examples